pmelchior/usrp-sciprog/day1/1-terminal-and-cmd-line.md

 	|                 |
 	+----[SHA256]-----+

 This has created a private key (/Users/remy/.ssh/id_rsa) that you should keep like it is your browser history.
-The public key (/Users/remy/.ssh/id_rsa.pub) is made to be shared with computers that would like to connect with yours.
+The public key (/Users/remy/.ssh/id_rsa.pub) is made to be shared with computers that would like to connect to.

 To make sure that no one else but you can see these, enter the following lines:

 	chmod 700 ~/.ssh
 	chmod 600 ~/.ssh/id_rsa

-For this purpose, send your public key to yourself via email for instance so that you can have it on your laptop.
+For this purpose, send your public key to yourself via email for instance or dropbox so that you can have it on your department machine.

-On your laptop, go to the folder where you id_rsa.pub is.
+On your department machine, go to the folder where your `id_rsa.pub` is.
 We will now append our authorized_keys file to allow the key to be used on your laptop:

 	cat id_rsa.pub >> ~/.ssh/authorized_keys

-Agin, let's make sure that our files remain visible only by us:
+Again, let's make sure that our files remain visible only by us:

 	chmod 700 ~/.ssh
-	chmod 600 ~./ssh/authorized_keys
+	chmod 600 ~/.ssh/authorized_keys

 Now you should be able to ssh your department machine from your computer.
 Type:

 	ssh login@domain

+It should actually look like this:

+	ssh remy@coma.astro.princeton.edu
+or:
+	ssh remy@leto.astro.princeton.edu

 (Replace login and domain by the appropriate items) There you go, you are now using your department machine from your laptop.